 In 2004, Dr Oliver Simkin, another Cambridge-trained linguist, joined us as Assistant Editor, followed in 2007 by Dr Patrick James.

-Dr Simkin moved in 2010 to take up a research post in Denmark, but rejoined the project in September 2014.In the same year, we were joined by two more Cambridge graduates, Mr Simon Westripp, who originally worked with the project as a undergraduate summer intern, and Dr Robert Crellin, who is working part-time as Assistant Editor.
+Dr Simkin moved in 2010 to take up a research post in Denmark, but rejoined the project in September 2014.In the same year, we were joined by two more Cambridge graduates, Mr Simon Westripp, who originally worked with the project as a undergraduate summer intern, and Dr Robert Crellin, who worked part-time as Assistant Editor.

 In 2002 Ms Pauline Hire, formerly Classics Editor at Cambridge University Press, was appointed as project co-ordinator, giving general assistance where needed.
 Currently she organises the team of proof-readers, and herself shares in the reading.Letters are now typeset and proofread as they become ready, rather than waiting for everything to be completed.
 This 'batch typesetting' enables us to implement feedback from the readers while we are revising the next letter, so that we can avoid repeating errors.